-PLAR
+PLAR:

 Prior Learning Assessment and Recognition (PLAR) is the formal evaluation and credit-granting process whereby students may obtain credits for prior learning.
 Prior learning includes the knowledge and skills that students have acquired, in both formal and informal ways, outside secondary school.
 Students may have their knowledge and skills evaluated against the expectations outlined in provincial curriculum policy documents in order to earn credits toward the secondary school diploma.
 The PLAR process involves two components: "equivalency" and "challenge".
-For more information on PLAR procedures, see your secondary school principal.